coredns/coredns.io/content/blog/coredns-1.2.0.md

 In this release we have a new plugin, bump etcd to version 3 and bugfixes.

-> This release was done using our [new, automated](https://github.com/coredns/coredns/issues/1954) release process.

 # Core

-Enable watch functionality when CoreDNS is used as a gRPC server.
+Enable watch functionality when CoreDNS is used as a gRPC server (documented in the code - for now).

 # Plugins

-* New plugin called *metadata* was added.
+* A new plugin called [*metadata*](/plugins/metadata) was added.
 It adds metadata to a query, via the context.
 * The *etcd* plugin now supports etcd version 3 (only!).
 It was impossible to support v2 *and* v3 at the same time (even as separate plugins); so we decided to drop v2 support.
 * Fix a race/crash in the *cache* plugin when `prefetch` is enabled.